jerson/react-native-smaato/README.md

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`

-- Add `import me.jerson.mobile.ads.airpush.RNSmaatoPackage;` to the imports at the top of the file
+- Add `import me.jerson.mobile.ads.smaato.RNSmaatoPackage;` to the imports at the top of the file
 - Add `new RNSmaatoPackage()` to the list returned by the `getPackages()` method

 2. Append the following lines to `android/settings.gradle`: